PawseySC/Overview-of-Containers-in-HPC/Exercises/blast_ex/Instructions.md

 * http://www.uniprot.org/uniprot/P04156.fasta
 * ftp://ftp.ncbi.nih.gov/refseq/D_rerio/mRNA_Prot/zebrafish.1.protein.faa.gz

-Then, you will need to `pull` a BLAST container, with either Docker or Shifter depending on the system you're using:
+Then, you will need to `pull` a BLAST container from DockerHub, with either Docker or Shifter depending on the system you're using:
 * biocontainers/blast:v2.2.31_cv2

 Now you can use the `run` options of Docker/Shifter to perform the required steps: